Human Trafficking and Forced Labour: Expert Legal Support

 Protocol 2014 to the Forced Labor Convention, 1930, and Labor (Additional Measures) Recommendation 2014

-It is a new legally binding Protocol on Forced Labor, supported by a Recommendation (No. 203) of the International labour Organization, which aims to advance preventive measures, protection, and compensation, as well as to increase efforts to eliminate all forms of forced labor, including human trafficking.
+The new legally binding Protocol on Forced Labor is supported by Recommendation No. 203.
+This Protocol aims to advance preventive measures and enhance protection.
+Additionally, it seeks to provide compensation for victims.
+Efforts will increase to eliminate all forms of forced labor.
+It also targets the eradication of human trafficking.

 Indian Constitution